Gobindgarh Fort: Private company theme park

-The Bungalow – Ancient Warfare museum - The grand building of the Anglo Sikh Bungalow has now been converted to an Ancient Warfare museum and today has several replicas of instruments and attires of warfare.
-It has many real, lifelike figurines that are so realistic they seem they would come alive if touched.
+The Bungalow - The grand building of the Anglo Sikh Bungalow has now been converted to an ancient warfare museum and has several replicas of instruments, attires of warfare, and figurines.

-Spirit of Punjab - A stage that keeps the fort alive all day long with live performances of bhangra, gatka, gidda, comedy, games, dholi etc. Several prizes are here to be won each day.
+Spirit of Punjab - A stage with live performances of bhangra, gatka, gidda, comedy, games, and dholi.

-Ambarsari Zaika - People here engage themselves in the various food shops and stalls that offer the choicest of Amritsari and Punjabi cuisine along with some other eatery options as well.
+Ambarsari Zaika - Various food shops and stalls that offer Amritsari and Punjabi cuisine.

-Haat Bazaar - You can feast your eyes as you roam the well located Haat Bazaar that offers fares right from phulkaris, juttis, shawls, antiques etc. for you to purchase from.
+Haat Bazaar - The Haat Bazaar offers phulkaris, juttis, shawls, and antiques to be purchased.
 In partnership with Project Virasat, handmade brass and copper products made by the Thatheras of Jandiala Guru are also made available here.

 Whispering Walls - Kanda Boldiyan Ne or Whispering Walls is a show using state of the art projection mapping technologies and laser lights.
-A show of this quality has never before been seen pan India and we can certainly state that it will surely take your breath away.
 This show is held every evening post sunset.
 There is a Punjabi as well as an English show each day.